Anthony Wynn: Published works

-Science fiction fandom

-In the 1970s and early 1980s, Wynn served on the Command Staff of Starfleet: The International Star Trek Fan Association as the Chief of Fleet Communications and as the titular editor of the Communique, created and published by Eric A. Stillwell.
-In 1983, he left to found another Star Trek fan organization, Trek International, a group that ultimately boasted some thirty chapters worldwide.
-Wynn also served as editor of that organization's publication, The Fleet Herald, throughout his tenure with the group.
-Trek International survived for about six years before disbanding; many of the chapters merged into Starfleet.
-The Guinness Book of World Records now recognizes Starfleet as the world's largest science fiction fan club.
+The third book released was Two for the Road - The Lives and Love of Actors Barry Morse & Sydney Sturgess (ISBN 9798299210675) in 2025 and includes the text of stage play Two for the Road, also written by Wood and Wynn.

 Producer

 As producer, he has brought the drama Blasphemy, starring Cil Stengel, to the Portland, Oregon stage and also he also co-produced two separate productions of A.R.
 Gurney's hit Broadway play Love Letters.
 Wynn also produced the world premiere of Doug Grissom's one-act drama Contact starring Ryan Case and Barry Morse.
 Other live events he has produced include An Evening of Song With Nichelle Nichols, The Star Trek Anniversary Celebration with Robin Curtis and Paul Carr, and Out on Broadway with Grethe Cammermeyer.

 He has produced and worked on many multiple productions of the Barry Morse one-man show Merely Players throughout the U.S. and Canada, partly based on material found in the book Stories of the Theatre.

 Wynn also formulated and co-produced the 60-minute audio drama Rogues and Vagabonds - A Theatrical Scrapbook.
 The piece is introduced by Tobias Andersen and stars Barry Morse.
 It featured fresh performances from the pages of theatrical history, including: The Man Who Killed Lincoln, Charles Dickens: Would-Be Actor, David Garrick: An Ideal Actor, plus performances based on works by Shakespeare (Hamlet), and George Bernard Shaw.
-Rogues and Vagabonds debuted on internet radio KSAV in 2007 and was released on compact disk in 2013.
+Rogues and Vagabonds debuted on internet radio KSAV and was released on compact disk in 2013.

 He produced two music albums for entertainer and actress Grace Lee Whitney: Light at the End of the Tunnel in 1996, and Yeoman Rand Sings! in 1999.
 These releases included a number of her classic recordings, such as Charlie X, Miri, Enemy Within, and USS Enterprise.

 Personal life

-In 2016, Wynn married artist Adrian Flores in a ceremony held in Yachats, Oregon.
-He resides in Central Texas.
+In 2016, Wynn married illustrator Adrian Flores in a ceremony held in Yachats, Oregon.
+They reside in Northern California.